Jerry & Marge Go Large

 Jerry & Marge Go Large is a 2022 American comedy-drama film directed by David Frankel and written by Brad Copeland.
-Based on Jason Fagone's 2018 HuffPost article of the same name, the film stars Bryan Cranston and Annette Bening.
+Based on Jason Fagone's 2018 HuffPost article of the same name, the film, which is based on a true story, stars Bryan Cranston and Annette Bening.

 The film premiered at the Tribeca Film Festival on June 15, 2022, and was released on Paramount+ on June 17, 2022.